Study Photography at Home

 Learn the skills required to work taking photos, selling photographic supplies, processing photos or managing a photo industry business.

 This course was developed by professional photographers.
-It includes lessons in photographic technology, photographic practice, photoshop and a number of interesting electives.
+It covers lessons in photographic technology, photographic practice and various electives.

 This is a rapidly changing industry; and our courses are continuously updated to keep pace with these changes.